IQSS/dataverse.harvard.edu/doc/globus/upload.md

 ![Dataverse Globus App Submit Transfer](DataverseGlobusAppSubmitUpload.png)

 You should see the "Transfer Initiated" message.
 You can safely close the Borealis App at this point, since its job is done.
-The transfer is now happening between the 2 Globus endpoints directly (your instance of Globus Connect Personal needs to be running for the duration of the proces; the process can be safely interrupted however - the transfer will restart automatically once the collection is up and running again).
+The transfer is now happening between the 2 Globus endpoints directly (your instance of Globus Connect Personal needs to be running for the duration of the process; the process can be safely interrupted however - the transfer will restart automatically once the collection is up and running again).
 The Dataset will remain locked while the transfer is in progress.

 You can use the [Activity](https://app.globus.org/activity) tab of the Globus Web App to monitor the progress.